Poster Session at the PIER Graduate Week 2015 Photograph: Marta Mayer, DESY

 The focus courses are for those interested in in-depth sessions in their own area of expertise.

 The scientific colloquium is a talk given by a high profile speaker, who provides an overview of one of the research areas within the PIER research fields.
-This year, we have invited Prof. Dr. Roland Wiesendanger, Interdisciplinary Nanoscience Center Hamburg, who will talk about " From Skyrmions to Majoranas: Nanoscience Inspired by Particle Physics Theory".
+This year, we have invited Prof. Dr. Roland Wiesendanger, Interdisciplinary Nanoscience Center Hamburg and Center for Optical Quantum Technologies, Universität Hamburg, who will talk about " From Skyrmions to Majoranas: Nanoscience Inspired by Particle Physics Theory".

 Research and career skills workshops

 These complementary workshops combine short lectures with practical exercises and homework.
+This year we offer the course "Competent at Conferences" as well as an Introduction to Scientific Computing.
 Please note: The places for the workshops are limited.

 Local organising committee